I love Purim! Just like any other holiday, Purim can be quite costly if you don’t prepare and plan. Here is how I am

 Purim is one of the funnest Jewish holidays of the year and one that is actually pretty expensive.
 I always feel that since Passover (Pesach) comes right after with all its enormous expenses, that Purim sort of gets overlooked when it comes to budgeting.
 It may also seem silly to focus so much on Purim when Pesach is just around the corner.
 If you may go into debt then, shouldn’t you just let it all go now?
 To that, I answer: It is all about saving dimes.

 Yes, you may not end up being debt-free over the holidays, but you can save some dimes.
 That little bit not only adds up, but it keeps you from adding EVEN MORE to your debt.
 It stops the avalanche of money from multiplying even more than it has to.
 I do believe that every penny and every dime counts.
 Additionally, small wins prepare you for big wins.
 Small victories give you hope and resolve, which can lead to even more significant victories.

 Luckily there are some ways to make Purim a little easier on the wallet.

 Purim Money-Saving Tips:

 (Read here if you have NO CLUE what this is).
 I do something homemade every year.
 While store-bought items are much easier, the savings with something homemade cannot be beat.
 You can still do something classy and lovely even when you are making something homemade.
 Don’t forget that Mishloach Manos’s point is not to impress everyone with your creative and flawless creations but to increase joy to the receiver.
 Some ideas that are budget-friendly and appreciated: fresh bread, muffins, vegetable platter, a container of soup, or cake.

-As Passover is right around the corner, none of these items need to be too large, or else it will just get tossed.
+As Passover is right around the corner, none of these items need to be too large, or else they will just get tossed.
 Most of the money goes towards packaging, so I try to find packing ideas that will need less.
 For example, a simple bag will usually end up costing less than a basket, cellophane, label, and ribbon.
 Gift bags are also easier to assemble and transport.
 The recipient can even reuse them if they want.